WeAreDevelopers-com/code100/puzzles/eventblock/README.md

 ································································
 ```

-The rules are that the location needs to be centered in the block, the name on the left and the date on the right.
-Each need to have spaces surrounding them.
+The rules are that the location needs to be centered in the 80 columns wide block, the name on the left and the date on the right.
+Each need to have spaces surrounding them. (and no, this demo isn't the right amount of chars).

 Happy coding!